Toronto · Ontario · Canada

 Economic Equity Advocate

-Co-founder, FWC26 Marketing Group — securing small businesses a seat at the FIFA World Cup 2026 table
+Co-founder, FWC26 Marketing Group.
+Architecting the economic infrastructure connecting small businesses to the FIFA World Cup 2026 ecosystem.

 Dalia Tech Inc.